tejbirwason/mp2/README.md

 + [Simple file handling in Java](https://dl.dropboxusercontent.com/u/567187/EECE 210/Java/FileProcessing.pdf)
 + [Basic JUnit Testing](http://www.vogella.com/articles/JUnit/article.html)

+You will be working with a music catalogue but no actual music files for this machine problem.
+For those of you that may have used a music library such as iTunes, the central functionality you are implementing is the ability to export and import a library.
+The binding between the metadata in the catalogue (album name, etc.) and the actual music files is easy to establish.
+To perform the export/import operation, you should consider the choice of how you would represent a music catalogue as a `String` because you should be able to import/read the `String` to reconstruct the catalogue.
+You will find that using a text markup language similar to HTML will be of much help.

+This programming assignment is a non-trivial introduction to many key concepts:
++ abstract data types
++ subtypes
++ recursion
++ recursive datatypes
++ text markup

 ### The Structure of Music Catalogue 2.10

 The music catalogue you are building allows a user to store a list of albums they own.
 An album has a title, the name(s) of the performer(s) and a list of songs in the album.
 Each album belongs to a musical genre (or sub-genre).
 An album can belong to only one music genre (or sub-genre).
 For a music genre, it should be possible to retrieve all albums that belong to that genre or its sub-genres.